humdrum-tools/humdrum-documentation/guide/ch39/index.md

     documentation pertains to the correct version.
 -   Read the "Release Notes" for the software you use.
 Known software bugs are often reported in such notes or in the documentation.
--   Report discovered bugs to the software\'s author.
+-   Report discovered bugs to the software's author.
 Even if the software is not revised, other users should be informed of the problem.